-Uterine fibroid surgery options include myomectomy, hysterectomy and uterine artery embolization
+Uterine fibroid surgery options include myomectomy or hysterectomy

 The choice of uterine fibroid surgery depends on factors such as your own wishes and your doctor’s medical advice about the size and location of the fibroids.
 Fibroids that do not cause symptoms, are small, or occur in a woman who is nearing menopause often do not require treatment.